paytonej/mtex-grain-size/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# References

+[1] J. Friel, S. Wright, and S. Sitzman: Microsc Microanal, 2011, vol. 17, pp 838–9. https://doi.org/10.1017/S143192761100506X.
+[2] A.Deal: E2627-Practice for Determining Average Grain Size Using Electron Backscatter Diffraction (EBSD) in Fully Recrystallized Polycrystalline Materials, ASTM International, West Conshohocken, PA, 2013. https://www.astm.org/rr-e04-1008.html
+[3] E04 Committee: Test Methods for Determining Average Grain Size, ASTM International. https://doi.org/10.1520/E0112-13R21.
+[4] G.F.
+Vander Voort: Interlaboratory Study to Establish Precision Statements for ASTM E112, Tests for Determining the Average Grain Size, ASTM International, West Conshohocken, PA, 1992.
+[5] E04 Committee: Practice for Determining Average Grain Size Using Electron Backscatter Diffraction (EBSD) in Fully Recrystallized Polycrystalline Materials, ASTM International, 2019. https://doi.org/10.1520/E2627-13R19.
+[6] E04 Committee: Test Methods for Estimating the Largest Grain Observed in a Metallographic Section (ALA Grain Size), ASTM International, 2019. https://doi.org/10.1520/E0930-18.
+[7] F. Bachmann, R. Hielscher, and H. Schaeben: Ultramicroscopy, 2011, vol. 111, pp 1720–33. https://doi.org/10.1016/j.ultramic.2011.08.002.
+[8] F. Bachmann, R. Hielscher, and H. Schaeben: Solid State Phenom., 2010, vol. 160, pp 63–8. https://doi.org/10.4028/www.scientific.net/SSP.160.63.
+[9] G.F.
+Vander Voort: Practical Metallography, 2014, vol. 51, pp 201–7. https://doi.org/10.3139/147.110291.

+---

+[^1]: ISO 13067 is similar to ASTM E 2627 measurements that follow either standard can be accomplished with the functions provided in this repository.
+[^2]: For a critical analysis of the use of a minimum grain size threshold in this method, see Evans et al, Metall Microsc Analysis (2024).
+[^3]: More information on this method can be found in G.F.
+Vander Voort: Practical Metallography, 2014, vol. 51, pp 201–7.
+For a comparison of this method with the more established methods in the ASTM standards, as well as an analysis of the strengths and weaknesses of triple point counts, see D.M.
+Timberlake, MS Thesis, University of Cincinnati, 2025.